BellaBe/multi-agents-base-cli/README.md

 # Agent CLI Application

 This is a command-line interface (CLI) application that allows users to interact with an AI agent.
 The agent can be configured with a specific field of expertise, role, and model for answering questions.
+This tool leverages Langchain v0.2 and Langgraph libraries for its functionality.

 ## Features